tsouza/rxjava-promises-aplus/README.md

 ## Acknowledgements

-This library is based on @darylteo rxjava-promises.
+This library is based on [Daryl Teo's rxjava-promises](https://github.com/darylteo/rxjava-promises).
 Thanks for the great work!

 ## LICENSE